5/8/2025

 Samad Samana

-Hi, good morning and thanks for taking my question and congrats on a really strong quarter.
+Hi, good morning, and thanks for taking my question, and congrats on a really strong quarter.
 It's been a tough environment.
-Maybe Jeff or Harley, for either of you, one of the things that we're trying to figure out is not just where the GMB makes this for merchants, but maybe where merchants are sourcing the inventory that they're ultimately selling.
-And I appreciate all the disclosures that you gave, but do you have any ability to map where they're currently sourcing from and how much screw tariff exposure that they have?
-And have you factored that into, like, how are you balancing maybe potential demand destruction versus average order value going up?
+Maybe Jeff or Harley, for either one of you, one of the things that we're trying to figure out is not just where what GMB makes us for merchants, but maybe where merchants are sourcing the inventory that they're ultimately selling.
+And I appreciate all the disclosures that you gave, but how are you, do you have any ability to map where they're currently sourcing from and how much through tariff exposure that they have?
+And have you factored that into like, how are you balancing maybe potential demand destruction versus average order value going up?
 And I know that's a, it's not a precise question, but to the extent that you can help illuminate that for us, it would be very helpful.
 Thank you so much.

 speaker